HJ959/weather-project/README.md

 #### Cloudiness controls how vibrant the videos are

-#### The faster the current wind the faster the filters oscillation
+#### The faster the current and future wind the faster the filters oscillate

 #### The more rain per mm the louder the pink noise becomes

+#### Dew point will have a metallic effect on the audio the lower the dew point

+#### An array of notes in the G-flat pentatonic scale and an array of octaves are used with the max and min temperature for the first 4 days forecast, each temperature is wrapped to 5 using the modulo operator.